jabrena/developer-guides/docs/guides/authorization.md

 # Authorization

-This guide will explain the authorization processes required to access Amadeus Self-Service APIs.

-## Overview

-The basic authorization process is:

-1. [Create an account](https://developers.amadeus.com/register) on the Amadeus for Developers portal
-2. Create an application
-3. Get an `API Key` and `API Secret`
-4. Call the authorization server to generate an access token
-5. Use the access token to authenticate requests to Amadeus Self-Service APIs

-!!!information
-    Remember that your `API Key` and  `API Secret` should be kept private.
-Read more about best practices for [secure API key storage](https://developers.amadeus.com/blog/best-practices-api-key-storage).

-The current guide covers steps 4 and 5 of the authorization process.

-## What is OAuth?

 Amadeus for Developers uses `OAuth` to authenticate access requests. `OAuth` generates an `access token` which grants the client permission to access a protected resource.

 The method to acquire a token is called **grant**.
 There are different types of `OAuth grants`.
 Amadeus for Developers uses the `Client Credentials Grant`.

-## Requesting an acces token
+## Requesting an access token

 Once you have created an app and received your `API Key` and  `API Secret`, you can generate an access token by sending a `POST` request to the authorization server:

 [https://test.api.amadeus.com/v1/security/oauth2/token/](https://test.api.amadeus.com/v1/security/oauth2/token/)

+!!!information
+    Remember that your `API Key` and  `API Secret` should be kept private.
+Read more about best practices for [secure API key storage](https://developers.amadeus.com/blog/best-practices-api-key-storage).

 The body of the request is encoded as `x-www-form-urlencoded`, where the keys and values are encoded in key-value tuples separated by '&', with a '=' between the key and the value: